ChristoffBo/homeassistant/jarvis_prime/README.md

 - Displays connections as nodes (hosts, services, and core) with color-coded status.
 - Zoom and pan supported (mouse, touch, mobile-friendly).
 - Tooltips show IPs, groups, latency, and current state.
 - Refreshes automatically every 10 seconds when the Atlas tab is active.
-- Clicking a node is now **read-only** (no more 404s).
-- Works fully offline using `/share/jarvis_prime/ui/js/d3.v7.min.js`.
+- Works fully offline.

 ### Legend
 - 🟢 **Green** → Service or Host is healthy (`status: up`)